dy/typographic-hotkeys/README.md

 ### Inserting characters

-There are few methods if inserting special characters.
+There are few ways to insert special characters.

 1. **Shortcuts**.
 Use <a href="http://www.nouilles.info/keyboard_shortcuts.html">OS X shortcuts for special characters</a>, just as if you were using Mac.
 For example, <kbd>Alt</kbd> + <kbd>-</kbd> = `–`, <kbd>Shift</kbd> + <kbd>Alt</kbd> + <kbd>-</kbd> = `—`, … See <a href="">full list of shortcuts</a>.
 2. **Compose Keys**.
 Symbols are inserted by means of typing some characters while <kbd>Compose Key</kbd> being pressed. <kbd>Compose Key</kbd> is assigned to the <kbd>AltGr</kbd> (the same as <kbd>Right Alt</kbd>).
 Compose combinations vastly extended to cover a lot more than just Linux/Solaris combinations, see <a href="">full list</a>.